-The projected assessed valuation (AV) for the area served by the Department is expected to increase by 5.51% for the Fiscal Year 2019-2020, according to the estimate provided by the Travis County Central Appraisal District.
-Historically, the assessed valuation of the District averages out to be 7.62% per year over the last twenty six years.
+The projected assessed valuation (AV) for the area served by the Department is expected to increase by less than 1% for the Fiscal Year 2020-2021, according to the estimate provided by the Travis County Central Appraisal District.
+Historically, the assessed valuation of the District averages out to be a 6.42% increase per year over the last twenty five years.

-The Board of Commissioners adopted a total tax rate for the forthcoming fiscal year tax rate of \$0.0781 per \$100 of Assessed Valuation.
-The Board of Commissioners adopted Operations and Maintenance tax rate of \$0.0758/\$100 A.V. and a debt rate of \$0.0023.
+The Board of Commissioners adopted a total tax rate for the forthcoming fiscal year of \$0.0814 per \$100 of Assessed Valuation.
+The Board of Commissioners adopted an Operations and Maintenance tax rate of \$0.0791 and a debt rate of \$0.0023.